An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Data Analysis

 \subsection{Results}

-Applied to the full 9-dimensional model with FDR threshold $\alpha = .05$, the local FDR step-up procedure identified roughly 1.2 million gene-SNP pairs (roughly $12\%$ of the total) with an eQTL in at least one tissue.
+Applied to the full 9-dimensional model with FDR threshold $\alpha = .05$, the local FDR step-up procedure identified roughly 1.28 million gene-SNP pairs (roughly $12\%$ of the total) with an eQTL in at least one tissue.
 We subsequently applied the MAP rule to each significant discovery in order to assess tissue specificity.
-The results, which are summarized in the red curve of Figure \ref{fig:P}, are in broad agreement with those derived from the underlying configuration probability $\bp$.
-The downward shift in the red curve results from the fact that many eQTL have small effect sizes and are not detectable by the local FDR procedure at the specified value of $\alpha$.
-See also the discussion in Section \ref{Sims}.
+To validate the discoveries, we also applied the Meta-Tissue method to the same data set.
+Meta-Tissue produces a p value for each gene-SNP pair for testing the existence of eQTL in any tissue.
+We further adjusted the p values \citep{benjamini2001control} to control the FDR.
+About 80\% of the MT-eQTL discoveries (i.e., 1.03 million) are replicated in Meta-Tissue, providing a highly concordant result. {We further investigated the unique discoveries of each method (about 250 thousand from MT-eQTL, and 177 thousand from Meta-Tissue).} The left panel of Figure \ref{fig:unique} shows the Meta-Tissue p values of the unique discoveries from MT-eQTL.
+Small p values are enriched, indicating the unique MT-eQTL discoveries are well supported by Meta-Tissue.
+The right panel of Figure \ref{fig:unique} presents the MT-eQTL local FDRs of the unique discoveries from Meta-Tissue. {The unique Meta-Tissue discoveries are only moderately supported by MT-eQTL.
+The MT-eQTL provides a systematic way to leverage information across gene-SNP pairs, and offers explicit estimates of model parameters with critical biological interpretation. }